Back

 Once you deploy a new Windows device, Windows Autopilot leverages the OEM-optimized version of the Windows client.
 As it stands, this version is already preinstalled on the device, which means that neither the end-user nor the IT professionals must maintain custom images and drivers for the particular device model.

-The first step would be to configure ADD automatic enrolment.
+The first step would be to configure Entra ID automatic enrolment.
 Note that if you are using a different MDM service, it is advised that you liaise with the vendor for the specific URLs or configurations needed for this deployment.
-You’ll also need to configure ADD’s custom branding to display key organization elements, including a square logo, sign-in page text, and tenant name.
-It is prudent to mention that as you consider Windows Autopilot deployment, you also have to consider the best practice guidelines for devices.
+You’ll also need to configure Entra ID’s custom branding to display key organization elements, including a square logo, sign-in page text, and tenant name.
+It is prudent to mention that as you consider Windows Autopilot deployment, you also must consider the best practice guidelines for devices.
+This includes enabling auto-enrollment, which can be managed through manual device registration or automated processes if partnering with a vendor like Dell, IBM, or CDW for device hardware IDs.
+Additionally, configure Autopilot groups, set up Intune configuration and compliance policies, and ensure users are correctly assigned to devices.

-For starters, your devices are expected to meet the minimum hardware requirements for Windows.
-These best practices are meant to ensure that the devices can quickly be provisioned as part of the deployment process.
+Furthermore, your devices are expected to meet the minimum hardware requirements for Windows to ensure that the devices can quickly be provisioned as part of the deployment process.
 It would be best if the IT professionals reviewed the minimum hardware requirements for Windows before embarking on the deployment process.

 After meeting the hardware and software requirements, the next stop should be the Windows Autopilot enrollment status page (ESP).
 Administrators can display the device’s configuration progress on your ESP profile.
 You can also track the installation of applications, security policies, certificates, and network connections as the need arises.